ad-si/adriansieber-com/_drafts/germany-you-failed-the-metric-system.md

 While we're far better of with our 24 hours notation then the US with its PM and AM, in colloquial German we don't always stick to it.

-For example if you might want to meet up with someone you would ask him or text him: "Sollen wir uns um 9 Uhr treffen?"
+For example if you want to meet up with someone you could ask  or text them: "Sollen wir uns um 9 Uhr treffen?"
 ("Shall we meet at 9 o'clock?")

 This, however, does not necessarily mean 09:00 h (9 AM).